Why we love old movie locations — especially the Iverson Movie Ranch

 mount itself — remain in place today at Overlook Point.

 The name "The Old Man of the Gorge" may have been inspired in some small way by the character the Old Man of the Mountain, who appeared in vintage Betty Boop cartoons.
-His featured role was in this 1933 classic featuring a brief live-action appearance by Cab Calloway and some mildly trippy animation by Dave Fleischer.
+His featured role was in this 1933 classic that includes a brief live-action appearance by Cab Calloway and some mildly trippy animation by Dave Fleischer.
 Check it out:

 This post is part of a series on "Classic Rocks" — sandstone giants located on the former Iverson Movie Ranch in Chatsworth, Calif., that became a part of not only America's physical landscape but also its cultural heritage, through featured roles in old movies, cliffhanger serials and early TV shows.
 Other entries in the series can be seen by clicking here.